How do I find the right keywords?

 Well I’m glad you asked…

 Believe it or not, keyword research is the foundation of any successful SEO campaign and this is something you will hopefully know a lot more about by the end of this guide.
+If you have not got a website, then this article is certainly worth your time prior to embarking on your website development.

 Here is what you can expect to learn: